-Grad Life is a hub to help you navigate grad life at U of T and connect you to workshops, social events, campus services and resources.
-Grad Life provides community through programs where you can gain balance, build skills, seek support and connect with other graduate students across disciplines.
-To view more information on activities and support resources, visit the GradLife website.
+GradHub is designed to help you navigate grad life at U of T and connect you to workshops, social events, campus services and resources.
+GradHub provides community through programs where you can gain balance, build skills, seek support and connect with other graduate students across disciplines.
+To view more information on activities and support resources, visit the GradHub website.